fleetdm/fleet/docs/Contributing/Adding-new-endpoints.md

 ### Step 1: Datastore

-So let's say you want to add an endpoint that would count the total number of hosts enrolled in Fleet.
+Let's say you want to add an endpoint that would count the total number of hosts enrolled in Fleet.
 A SQL query for gathering this data could be the following:

 ```sql